-- 1. Recent (less than two years old) TOEFL scores of at least 79 on the internet-based test (iBT), 550 on the paper-based test (PBT), or an IELTS overall band score of at least 6.5.
+- Recent (less than two years old) TOEFL scores of at least 79 on the internet-based test (iBT), 550 on the paper-based test (PBT), or an IELTS overall band score of at least 6.5.
 For students with teaching duties, OSU requires a TOEFL score of at least 102 (iBT) with at least 26 on the speaking subsection.
 Students should refer to Graduate College information for International Admissions at: http://gradcollege.okstate.edu/content/application-process-0 - 2.
 Provide evidence of financial support to meet U.S. Immigration requirements.
 If a student has been offered an assistantship by the Department of Geography, the student will be sent a letter from OSU stating the value of the assistantship with an indication of how much additional financial support, if any, is required before an I-20 form can be issued.
 The office of International Students and Scholars (ISS) and the Graduate College (see Appendix for websites) supervise these requirements, and all inquiries should be directed to those offices rather than the department.

 Please note that the Geography Department has established a minimum score of 86 on the TOEFL iBT for admission consideration.
-All international applicants must submit TOEFL scores, even if they have a degree from a U.S. institution and are not required by the Graduate College to submit such scores.
+All international applicants must submit TOEFL scores to the department, even if they have a degree from a U.S. institution and are thus not required to do so by the Graduate College.
+In this situation the scores can be older than two years.